Everything you need to know about your master’s thesis

 For the two-year master’s program, students have to submit their master’s thesis after 6 months, whereas students in the one-year master’s program have only 4 months.
 Please mind that your writing period starts on the date, your supervisor has signed the registration form.

 In cases of illness, students have to immediately submit a qualified medical certificate to the academic office.
 Unlike the other examinations a certificate of incapacity of work is not sufficient.
 Please use the form ‘Formular für den Nachweis der Prüfungsunfähigkeit (Abschlussarbeit)’ (PDF).
 Alternatively, the doctor can write a letter in which the severity of the symptoms regarding the ability of writing the master’s thesis is described.
-The ill student has to hand in the qualified medical certificate to the responsible examination manager within seven days via e-mail.
+The ill student has to hand in the qualified medical certificate to the responsible course and examination manager within seven days via e-mail.

 If an extension has been granted, the academic office informs the student about the renewed deadline for submission via STiNE.
 Please check your STiNE account.